xenforo-ltd/docs/docs/devs/lets-build-an-add-on.md

 We have now added a `description`, the developer's name (`dev`) and specified that we want to display an icon (`icon`).
 The icon can either be a path (relative to your add-on root) or the name of a [Font Awesome icon](http://fontawesome.io/icons/) as we've done here.

 As we're not superceding a XenForo 1 addon, we can disregard `legacy_addon_id`.
-For a full explaination of all of the properties in the `addon.json` file, refer to the [Add-on structure section](add-on-structure.md#addonjson-file).
+For a full explanation of all of the properties in the `addon.json` file, refer to the [Add-on structure section](add-on-structure.md#addonjson-file).

 ## Creating the Setup class